 - 2. In a large bowl, combine the flour, sugar, baking powder, ginger, cinnamon, salt and cloves.
 In another bowl, combine the egg, milk, oil and molasses until smooth; stir into dry ingredients just until moistened.

 - 3. Fill paper-lined muffin cups half full.
-Bake at 375° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 375° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
 Serve warm with lemon curd.
 Yield: 1 dozen (1 cup lemon curd).

 Reviews for Gingerbread Muffins

 "I made just the muffins, not the lemon curd.
 The muffins were great - not too heavy, with just the right amount of spice.
 I will definitely make these again!"